Review

 information, it seems to be a well-woven compilation of accounts that have

-unpublished manuscripts in the AWM.
-It would be hoped that any author of
+manuscripts in the AWM.
+It would be hoped that any author of secondary

-secondary histories would accept the serious responsibility to sift what has
+histories would accept the serious responsibility to sift what has been written

-been written before and leave things clearer than they found them!
-This
+before and leave things clearer than they found them!
+This is

-is particularly the case where so much inaccurate surmise has already been
+particularly the case where so much inaccurate surmise has already been written

 General Comments: